AuDigitalHealth/hi-b2b-client-dotnet/README.md

 - Match Provider or Administrative Individual Details – 6.0.0 [SIS.36]

 ### Consumer Maintenance Interfaces
+Emergency departments and maternity units are prime locations for these types of interfaces, but are still being worked out from a workflow perspective.
+- Update IHI via B2B – 3.2.0 [SIS.5]

+### Consumer Maintenance Interfaces - still being developed
 The use cases for the Consumer Maintenance Interfaces are still being developed.
 Emergency departments and maternity units are prime locations for these types of interfaces, but are still being worked out from a workflow perspective.
 - Create Provisional IHI via B2B – 3.0 [SIS.10]
 - Update Provisional IHI via B2B – 3.0 [SIS.3]